Meet Your Maker

 A passion for wine was Liz's inspiration for joining the wine industry.
 She worked in the Willamette Valley for several years and did a vintage in New Zealand before coming on at Edgefield in 2014.
-She is hard pressed to pick a favorite wine (Nebbiolo, Pinot Noir, and Syrah are all top contenders), but she enjoys producing wines that showcase the best qualities of each individual grape variety: well-balanced wines with nice aromatics and structure.
-Her favorite thing about working at Edgefield is how many different grapes we work with--26 different varieties!
-She has also really enjoyed learning about cider production.
+She is hard pressed to pick a favorite wine (Nebbiolo, Pinot Noir, and Syrah are all top contenders), but she enjoys producing wines that showcase the best qualities of each individual grape variety: well-balanced wines with beautiful aromatics and structure.
+Her favorite thing about working at Edgefield is how many different grapes we work with: 26 different varieties!
+She also loves cidermaking and the creativity that comes along with it.

 "I am inspired by innovation and experimentation.
 I love trying things out and seeing them come to fruition."

-When Liz isn't at the winery, she is usually hanging out with her husband and toddler daughter.
-She enjoys cooking, hiking, board games, playing music, distance running, and traveling.
+When Liz isn't at the winery, she is usually hanging out with her husband and daughter.
+She enjoys cooking, hiking, karaoke, board games, playing music, distance running, and traveling.